by Jeffrey W. Hamilton

 B. The problem though is that people tend to forget the details and focus on the simple phrase.

-C. Lately, there have been several pushes by various groups to change different aspects of the Lord’s church
+C. There have been several pushes by various groups to change different aspects of the Lord’s church

 1. There are people who want to partake of the Lord’s Supper whenever they please.
 They do not want to be restricted to the tradition of partaking only on the first day of the week.